 In the wake of Activision Blizzard's announcement of record revenue, followed by 800 layoffs, worker rights group Game Workers United has taken to Twitter with a hashtag #FireBobbyKotick, arguing that what is currently happening is theft.

 Bobby Kotick is, of course, the CEO of Activision Blizzard, whose recent leadership brought about some really mystifying moves lately, even besides the dreaded announcement of layoffs.

-Game Workers Unite reminded that the company paid its new CFO Dennis Durkin a $15 million bonus, right after the layoffs of more than 100 staff from its European HQ in Cork, Ireland, and before the latest round of 800 layoffs across the globe.
+Game Workers Unite reminded that the company paid its new CFO Dennis Durkin a $15 million bonus, right after the layoffs of more than from its European HQ in Cork, Ireland, and before the latest round of 800 layoffs across the globe.

 "Upending 800 workers' lives while raking in millions in bonuses for you and your c-suite buddies isn't leadership, it's theft", they wrote on their Twitter.